aiven/devportal/docs/products/kafka/howto/schema-registry.rst

 The full code to create consumer and producers using the Schema Registry in Aiven for Apache Kafka can be found in the `Aiven examples GitHub repository <https://github.com/aiven/aiven-examples/tree/master/solutions/kafka-schema-registry>`_.
 The following contains a list of the properties required.

-For producers you need to specify::
+Once you implement producers and consumers on your own then For producers you need to specify::

       props.put(CommonClientConfigs.BOOTSTRAP_SERVERS_CONFIG, [BOOTSTRAPSERVERS]);